Adroiti/docs-for-code-review-tools/checkstyle-SingleSpaceSeparator.md

-Pattern: Use a single space to separate non-whitespace characters
+Pattern: Malformed padding around non-whitespace character

 Issue: -

 ## Description

 Checks that non-whitespace characters are separated by no more than one whitespace.
 Separating characters by tabs or multiple spaces will be reported.
 Currently the check doesn't permit horizontal alignment.
-To inspect whitespaces before and after comments, set the property validateComments to true.
+To inspect whitespaces before and after comments, set the property `validateComments` to true.

 Setting validateComments to false will ignore cases like: